ax-shay/telemarketing_effect/README.md

-# UDCDSA Captsone Project
+# UDCDSA Captsone Project: Predicting Effect of Bank Telemarketing (Term Deposit Sale)
-## Predicting Effect of Bank Telemarketing (Term Deposit Sale)
+## Executive Summary
 ### Goal:
 To predict if the banking clients will subscribe to a term deposit
 ### Overview: